Inspirational Leadership & Influential Leadership

 We have to cut through the noise, chaos, and ambivalence with a compelling and well-crafted vision; and paint a pathway of how all involved can land the possibility we have envisioned with an achievable yet ambitious narrative.

 This is what inspirational leadership and influential leadership are designed to do.
 They are the 5th spiral in our 6 spirals of transformational leadership.

 No amount of genius in our ideas and plans will mean a jot if we can’t capture the hearts and mind of others to get them behind our ideas.
 Many leaders win the war; but lose the peace.
 Given that manipulative and coercive ways of getting people to support us—through explicit threats of censure, veiled threats of sanctions, or through bribes and promotions—are less effective than ever, we actually have to inspire and influence people to change.
-We must find ways ethically to get groups of people to change their protective patterns, often developed over a lifetime, and working for them just fine (or so they think).
+In inspirational leadership, we must find ways ethically to get groups of people to change their protective patterns.
+These are often developed over a lifetime and are working for them just fine (or so they think).